Semantic Segmentation by Semantic Proportions: Experiments

-\textbf{Quantitative comparison}.
-Table \ref{table:Aerial_table} and Table \ref{table:Microscopy_table} give the quantitative results of our method and the benchmark method for the {\tt Aerial Dubai} and {\tt Electron Microscopy} datasets, respectively.
-Well-known evaluation metrics, i.e., mean intersection over union (Mean IoU) scores, per-class F1 scores and mean accuracy, are employed.
-Variances are obtained by training the models three times with randomly initialised weights.
-Tables \ref{table:Aerial_table} and \ref{table:Microscopy_table} show that our model performs comparably to the benchmark segmentation method in both tasks; particularly for the challenging {\tt Electron Microscopy} dataset, the mean accuracy of our method is just $\sim 1\%$ less than that of the benchmark method, demonstrating the great performance of our methods and the rightfulness of utilising the SP annotation for semantic segmentation that our methodology introduces.
+\textit{Quantitative comparison}.
+Tables \ref{table:Aerial_table} and \ref{table:results_medical} give the quantitative results of our method and the benchmark methods for the {\tt Aerial Dubai} and the three medical imaging datasets, respectively.
+Well-known evaluation metrics, i.e., mean intersection over union (Mean IoU) and F1 scores are employed.
+Estimated errors in the mean are obtained by training the models three times with randomly initialised weights.
+Tables \ref{table:Aerial_table} and \ref{table:results_medical} show that SPSS performs comparably to the benchmark methods for all tasks, demonstrating the utility of the SP annotation for semantic segmentation that our methodology introduces.
+Moreover, SPSS+, i.e., using both ground-truth maps and SP, outperforms the benchmark methods for all the cases except for using the FPN with VGG16 backbone, indicating the usefulness of involving the SP annotation.
+Note again that SPSS+ does not require any additional data collection or increase in model complexity, hence offering performance improvements for semantic segmentation tasks nearly for free.
+Without loss of generality, U-Net with VGG16 is adopted in our method for the rest of the experiments.

-\textbf{Qualitative comparison}.
-Figure \ref{fig:further} shows the qualitative results of our method and the benchmark method for the {\tt Aerial Dubai} dataset.
-Surprisingly, the class-wise segmentation maps that our method achieves (middle of Figure \ref{fig:further}) are visually significantly better than that of the benchmark method (right of Figure \ref{fig:further}) in terms of the binarisation ability, indicating the effectiveness of the loss $\mathcal{L}_{\rm sp}$ (defined in Eq. \eqref{eqn:loss-sp}) using the SP annotation introduced in our method.